7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 Do I need to spend a lot to make my kitchen feel better?

-No. The full list I shared here comes to well under 400 dollars total and most of it I bought one piece at a time over several months.
-Start with one thing that genuinely bothers you every day and go from there.
+No. The full list I shared here comes to well under 400 dollars total, and most of it I bought one piece at a time over several months.

 Are these items good for small kitchens?